Latest News – Please follow this link to learn more about safeguarding week and the new safer schools app!

 - Children include everyone under the age of 18.

 - Where a child is suffering significant harm, or is likely to do so, action should be taken to protect that child.1 Action should also be taken to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 School and college staff are particularly important as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
 Schools and colleges and their staff form part of the wider safeguarding system for children.
 This system is described in statutory guidance ‘Working Together to Safeguard Children’.
 Schools and colleges should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm. – Full document can be found here.

 Safeguarding our pupils is a priority for St Wilfrid’s Catholic High school and its staff.
 We wish to provide pupils with access to support services for young people.
 The impact of distressing or difficult situations on young people can lead to confusion and an inability to access education consistently.

-Mrs Gilroy, Mr Lewis and Mrs James along with the pastoral team are here to assist you to access external support services, if you wish to contact any of the services below please click on the link or contact a member of the pastoral team – the students safeguarding & guidance booklet ( ‘Keep me Safe’) can be found here.
+Mrs Gilroy, Mrs Murphy and Mrs James along with the pastoral team are here to assist you to access external support services, if you wish to contact any of the services below please click on the link or contact a member of the pastoral team – the students safeguarding & guidance booklet ( ‘Keep me Safe’) can be found here.